* Treat proofreading like a treasure hunt or a game and see how many hidden mistakes you can find.

 Using Track Changes in Word

 Computers vary, as do versions of Word and the skills of users.
 Sometimes the best way to educate yourself on track changes is to search for your version of Word (or platform), plus "track changes," such as "Word 2010 track changes."
 YouTube can be helpful.
-One of the links below may also be useful:

 Other copyright guides and resources: